 These are the factors that will play a part in how much you make as a death doula.
 Generally speaking, this can range from $25-$100 per hour.
 Many doulas operate on a sliding scale.
-They take into account three things when determining how much to charge each client: what services does this person need, how much time do they want, and what is their ability to pay.
+They take into account three things when determining how much to charge each client: what services this person needs, how much time they want, and what is their ability to pay.

 If you’re operating your own business, consider taxes, healthcare, transportation, and any other costs required to do this successfully.
 As you grow your network, advertise your services, gain more experience, and market effectively, you’ll be able to charge more per person or receive more referrals.